kubernetes/website/blog/_posts/2018-04-10-migrating-the-kubernetes-blog.md

 We learned from [Jim Brikman](https://www.ybrikman.com)'s experience during [his own site migration](https://www.ybrikman.com/writing/2015/04/20/migrating-from-blogger-to-github-pages/) away from Blogger.
 The migration itself was broken into several pull requests, but you can see the work that went into the [primary migration PR](https://github.com/kubernetes/website/pull/7247).

-### Confidentiality
+### How to Submit a Blog Post

+You can submit a blog post for consideration one of two ways:

+* Submit a Google Doc through the [blog submission form](https://docs.google.com/forms/d/e/1FAIpQLSch_phFYMTYlrTDuYziURP6nLMijoXx_f7sLABEU5gWBtxJHQ/viewform)
+* Open a pull request against the [website repository](https://github.com/kubernetes/website/tree/master/blog) as described [here](/docs/home/contribute/create-pull-request/)

+If you have a post that you want to remain confidential until your publish date, please submit your post via the Google form.
+Otherwise, you can choose your submission process based on your comfort level and preferred workflow.

-Our workflow hasn't changed for confidential advance drafts.
+**Note:** Our workflow hasn't changed for confidential advance drafts.
 Additionally, we'll coordinate publishing for time sensitive posts to ensure that information isn't released prematurely through an open pull request.
+{: .note}